crxig-rxberts/Chess/README.md

 To ensure that my methods were working correctly I would use two methods, one would be debugging statements and another would be through CLion's debugging tool.
-Firstly, take for example the PieceMovement class, these methods would perform calculations on a nested vector of type integer (pieceLayout), so I had function to hand which would print the pieceLayout vector in a form that resembled the chess board, this would allow me to do manual testing on my methods as i developed them, seeing as I had no automated tests in place.
+Firstly, take for example the PieceMovement class, these methods would perform calculations on a nested vector of type integer (pieceLayout), so I had function to hand which would print the pieceLayout vector in a form that resembled the chess board, this would allow me to do manual testing on my methods as I developed them, seeing as I had no automated tests in place.

 CLion's debugging tool is especially helpful and something I use through IntelliJ frequently.
 This allows you to put breaks in the code execution and run in debug mode, this way you can perform evaluations on the code as it is running, say I wanted to see if a certain value is being calculated correctly you can put a code break